-• on activities prior to the fall semester start date or prior to the 2nd Exit Exa m,

-and that date is (specific date).
+I will complete all the above remediati on activities prior to the fall semester start date or prior to the 2 nd Exit Exam, and that date is (specific date).

 Student Signature Date

-^{}Submit a copy of this plan to the faculty by end of Week 2 after the exam.
+Submit a copy of this plan to the faculty by end of Week 2 after the exam.